Transition Between Operating Modes

 A default transition is a special type of transition that has no source.
 In charts or states with exclusive (OR) decomposition and at least two substates, there must be a default transition path that is not guarded by a condition or triggered by an event.
 In the absence of history junctions, default transitions indicate the first substate to become active when the chart or superstate becomes active.
 For more information, see Use Default Transitions to Specify Initial Substate Activity for details.

-Chart that contains a hierarchy of exclusive and parallel states that represent the operating modes of an air controller system.
+For example, the states in this chart represent the operating modes of an air controller

 Create a Transition